TenSketch/ESP-hugo/content/home/hero.md

 ---
 title: "Is your business or organization struggling to achieve its goals and energize your team?"
-subtitle: "and is your team find it difficult to meet deadlines, improve productivity, and stay aligned...?"
+subtitle: "and is your team finding it difficult to meet deadlines, improve productivity, and stay aligned...?"
 background: "/images/akf_flag.jpg"
 layout: "home"
 section: "hero"